jbielick/faktory_worker_node/README.md

 `bin/server` will run the faktory server in a docker container.
 The server is available at `localhost:7419`

+## Debugging

-Use `DEBUG=faktory*` to see debug lines.
+Use `DEBUG=faktory*` to see debug output from this library.

 ## Tests

+A faktory server must be running locally.
+Use `bin/server` to start one.

-The tests can be run via `npm test`.
-They will be executed in parallel by ava.
+The tests can be run via `npm test`—they will be executed by ava.

 ## Author